Our FREE 7 day LDR challenge is BACK!

 Having a fulfilling long distance relationship while in college is not impossible, and if you mean the world to each other, then you owe it to yourselves to give it a chance!

-long distance relationships in college pinterest image
+tips to make it work with long distance relationships in college

 Lolo and I met while on student exchange at San Diego State.
 Unfortunately I was only enrolled for one semester while Lolo was there for two!
 This was the start of what would become a challenging 18 month long distance relationship.